-- Investors or speculators, who buy NFTs with the goal of reselling it for a higher price.
+- Investors or speculators who buy NFTs intend to resell them for a higher price.

-Of course, those wishing to resell their NFTs are the ones with the most questions in terms of taxation.
+Of course, those wishing to resell their NFTs have the most questions regarding taxation.

 NFT as an Art Project:

-This means big business for two types of players in the market, for artists or creators on one side and the other side for the investors.
-Of course, this does not take into consideration NFT platforms like OpenSea, which are businesses benefiting from this vibrant environment and are taxed and regulated as such.
+This means big business for two types of players in the market, for artists or creators on one side and on the other for the investors.
+Of course, this does not consider NFT platforms like OpenSea, which businesses benefit from this vibrant environment and are taxed and regulated as such.